-Foundation Requirements (30 credits)
+Foundation Requirements (30 credits: 24 Studio credits; 6 Art History credits).
 All art majors (both B.A and B.F.A. candidates) must complete the following 30 credits of foundation requirements during their first two years of study:

 Freshman Year: